dahlki/butterfly-demo/README.md

  $ npm run start-server

    open localhost:3000
-   or to pick a mood 1-5
+   or to directly pick a mood from 1-5 open localhost:3000/v/your-mood-level-here
-   open localhost:3000/v/your-mood-level-here
  ```